Dortmund: Tourism

 The majority of tourists are domestic visitors, coming from Germany.
-International travellers arrive from the United Kingdom, Netherlands, Austria and Switzerland.
+International travellers arrive from the United Kingdom, Netherlands, Austria, and Switzerland.
 Dortmund also draws business tourism, having been equipped with facilities like WILO, Amprion next to Westfalenhallen and football tourism with Fans of Borussia Dortmund.
-The top 5 most visited attractions were the Christmas market, with more than three and a half million visitors, Signal Iduna Park, Deutsches Fußballmuseum, Dortmund U-Tower, Zollern II/IV Colliery and Westfalenpark.
+The top 5 most visited attractions were the Christmas market, with more than three and a half million visitors, Signal Iduna Park, Deutsches Fußballmuseum, Dortmund U-Tower, Zollern II/IV Colliery, and Westfalenpark.

 Shopping

 The Westenhellweg is a popular shopping destination and with nearly 13,000 visitors per hour it was Germany's most frequented shopping street in 2013.
 During the Middle Ages, Dortmund was the only free imperial city in Westphalia, having already been regarded as an important centre of trade.
 Today some of the most reputed shops, department stores have stores here.
 It is a pedestrian-only area and is bordered by the Reinoldikirche in the east and U-Tower in the west.
 The Westenhellweg has one of the highest rents for retail and office space in North Rhine-Westphalia.
-85 percent of the shops are retail chains such as H&M, Saturn, Esprit, Zara or NewYorker.
-In 2009 a new shopping mall named Thier-Galerie opened, with nearly 100 stores and chains, including; Armani, Adidas, Diesel and Hollister.

-Three more shopping malls occupy the Thier-Galerie; Galeria Kaufhof and Karstadt, as well as large fashion retail clothing stores from Peek & Cloppenburg and C&A. During the month before Christmas, the extended pedestrian-only zone is host to Dortmund Christmas Market, one of the largest and oldest Christmas markets in Germany.
+Three more shopping malls occupy the Thier-Galerie; Galeria Kaufhof and Karstadt, as well as large fashion retail clothing stores.
+During the month before Christmas, the extended pedestrian-only zone is host to Dortmund Christmas Market, one of the largest and oldest Christmas markets in Germany.
 With more than 3.5 million visitors and 300 stalls around a gigantic Christmas tree that stands 45 metres tall, it is one of the most visited and popular market in the world.

 In close proximity to the Dortmund concert hall lies the Brückstraßenviertel – a quarter hub especially for young people.
 The "Rue de Pommes Frites", which is what the Dortmund citizens have called the Brückstraße, has turned into a modern shopping promenade, geared towards a younger market.

 For a long time, the Kampstraße had a shadowy existence as a parallel street to the Westenhellweg and Ostenhellweg, but it has become a grand boulevard containing specialist stores.
-Right next to the Kampstraße is the Kleppingstraße – a shopping street with a high concentration of gastronomy and expensive, prestigious shops like van Laack, Lindner Fashion, Marc Cain.
+Right next to the Kampstraße is the Kleppingstraße – a shopping street with a high concentration of gastronomy and expensive, prestigious shops.
 It is located between the Ostenhellweg and Neutor to Wallring.